* German Bunds slide after U.S. Fed minutes judged hawkish

 * May rebound if U.S. data dashes high expectations

-Minutes from the Fed's latest meeting added momentum to a sell-off in German bonds that was sparked by U.S. policymakers' last-gasp deal to avoid recession-inducing spending cuts and tax hikes.
+With U.S. markets continuing to drive global investor sentiment, minutes from the Fed's latest meeting gave fresh momentum to the sell-off in low-risk government bonds that was sparked by U.S. policymakers' last-gasp deal to avoid recession-inducing spending cuts and tax hikes.

 Some Fed members showed growing concern about expanding the central bank's asset purchase programme which created doubt that ultra low yields on core government bonds, including German debt, could be sustained.

-Bund futures fell 91 ticks to a one-month low of 142.66, extending the sell-off seen over the last three sessions in which Bunds have dropped nearly three full points.
+Bund futures fell 50 ticks to 143.07, extending the sell-off seen over the course of the last three sessions in which Bunds have dropped more than two full points.
+U.S. Treasuries also fell, adding to moves after Thursday's European settlement.

 The Fed minutes ramped up the focus on today's U.S. non-farm payrolls report, which may prove the trigger for further losses if it shows the economy added more jobs than the more than the 150,000 forecast by a Reuters poll.